mohammadaliawan/ls-prep/notes.md

 A symbol is used when you want to reference something like a string but don't ever intend to print it to the screen or change it.
 It is often referred to as an immutable (i.e. unchangeable) string.

+A Symbol is the most basic Ruby object you can create.
+It's just a name and an internal ID.
+Symbols are useful because a given symbol name refers to the same object throughout a Ruby program.

+You don't have to pre-declare a symbol and they are guaranteed to be unique.
+There's no need to assign some kind of value to a symbol - Ruby takes care of that for you.
+Ruby also guarantees that no matter where it appears in your program, a particular symbol will have the same value.

+Symbols are more efficient than strings.
+Two strings with the same contents are two different objects, but for any given name there is only one Symbol object.
+This can save both time and memory.

 ## `nil`

 In programming, we need a way to express "nothing", and in Ruby, we do this through something called nil.
 A variable with a value of nil could be described as having 'nothing' or being 'completely empty', or even just simply 'not any specific type'.